TaxoPress/TaxoPress/readme.txt

 * Fixed: "Count" column is wrong if the taxonomy is attached to multiple post types, #1685
 * Update: Prevent a synonym from having the same name as existing terms, #1673
 * Update: TaxoFree_ES-IT_TranslationUpdates_June2023, #1675
-* Fixed: TAXO FREE French translation update June 2023, #1678
+* Update: TAXO FREE French translation update June 2023, #1678

 v3.8.0- 2023-06-15
 * Feature: Added TaxoPress Dashboard Page #1136